 Know your hours

 As a freelance dog groomer, it’s important to set your hours so you have a schedule to follow each week.
-This will help you schedule appointments and have time to prepare your equipment properly.
+This will help you organize your appointments with enough time to prepare your dog grooming equipment for the groom.
 Before making any grooming appointments with clients, build a simple weekly template for what you want your schedule to look like.
 This will allow you to get into the groove of freelancing!

 When setting your hours, remember that the reason people call a freelance groomer is due to busy schedules.
 They may not be able to make it into a grooming salon during open hours, so take this into consideration when building up your freelance business.
 You can target clients who work long or irregular hours – they’ll want the flexibility that a salon isn’t able to offer!